 How to Sample Music: The Beginner’s Guide to Sampling

 Some of the greatest hip hop beats ever made include samples from other music.
-Even the biggest sampling haters lose control of themselves when they hear a sampled hit from Dr Dre or Daft Punk.
+Even the biggest sampling haters lose control when they hear a sampled hit from Dr Dre or Daft Punk.
 Hate it or love it, there’s no denying the power of sampling the right song.

 But unlike other forms of production, sampling music is far from straightforward.
 There aren’t any established rules or theories to fall back on.
 Instead, it takes patience, a good ear, and a special set of skills.